JonVDB/aws-eks-s3-ack-demo/README.md

 # What's this?
-This is a basic and tiny application to be hosted in an EKS (Blueprints) Cluster paired with an AWS ACK S3 Bucket.
-The container image can be used to test read and write access from the k8s container to the S3 bucket.
+This is a basic and tiny application to be hosted in an EKS (Blueprints) Cluster.
+It can test read and write access to a specific S3 bucket in your AWS account.
+This was originally made to test a k8s pod's access to an AWS S3 Bucket made using the ACK S3 Controller.
 The response gives the necessary documentation in custom JSON fields.

 # Default: env vars
 - Default `PORT` is `4000`